run-llama/llama_parse/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 _Note: we're aware of some missing content in the output and layout issues on tables.
-Please refrain from opening new issues on this topic except if you think it's different from what has already been reported._
+Please refrain from opening new issues on this topic unless if you think it's different from what has already been reported._

 **Describe the bug**
 Write a concise description of what the bug is.